Fungus Gnats in Spider Plant — Correcting the Moisture Problem They Reveal

 Prevention

-- Correct watering is the single most effective fungus gnat prevention — Spider Plants on a proper moisture-check watering schedule rarely have gnat problems.
+- Correct watering habits are the single most effective long-term fungus gnat prevention — a Spider Plant kept on a proper moisture-check schedule rarely develops a persistent gnat problem in the first place.

-- Add a permanent perlite or sand top-dressing to the soil surface as an ongoing physical deterrent.
+- Maintain a permanent one-inch top-dressing of perlite or coarse sand on the soil surface as an ongoing physical deterrent to egg-laying.

 Quick Summary